-This process was first observed by a German biologist Walther Fleming in 1880.
+This process was first observed by a german biologist Walther Flemming in 1880.
 Mitosis occurs only in eukaryotic cells.
 In multicellular organisms, the somatic cells undergo mitosis.
 Prokaryotic cells undergo a process similar to mitosis called binary fission.
 They do not undergo proper mitosis.

 Phases of mitosis;- Mitosis process completes in two steps.
 1) Karyokinesis.
 2) Cytokinesis.

-- A) Prophase;- (pro means before and phase means appearance stage); It is the initial stage during which chromatin material condenses to produce chromosomes which appears in the form of threads.
+- A) Prophase;-(pro means before and phase means appearance stage); It is the initial stage during which chromatin material condenses to produce chromosomes which appears in the form of threads.
 Each chromosome consists of two chromatids.
 Both are connected by centromere.
-A specific complex protein structure to which spindle fibers attached is called kinetochore.
+A specific complex protein structure to which spindle fibres attached is called kinetochore.
 Centrosome of the cell consists of two centrioles, each centriole duplicate to form centrosome.
-Each centrosome move to each end of cell and produce spindle fibers (long thread or fibers like structures made of tubulin proteins helps in movement of chromosomes during cell division).
-In plant cell nucleus migrate to center.
+Each centrosome move to each end of cell and produce spindle fibres (long thread or fibers like structures made of tubulin proteins helps in movement of chromosomes during cell division).
+In plant cell nucleus migrate to centre.
 Nuclear membrane disappears.
-In plant cells centrioles are absent so fibers are produced by aggregation of tubulin proteins.
+In plant cells centrioles are absent so fibres are produced by aggregation of tubulin proteins.